-Here’s why Amazon didn’t take out the money of your purchase:
+Here’s why Amazon didn’t take out the money from your purchase:

 Many states have laws that prevent e-commerce stores from charging for a purchase until it’s shipped.